 Nonetheless, when used in combination with other technologies, a blockchain KYC utility demonstrates strong potential to help financial institutions reduce the time and cost associated with KYC processes, while providing greater visibility to regulators and better customer experience.

-Contact us or your local KPMG advisor if you would like to know whether a blockchain-powered KYC utility is a viable solution for your organisation and how we can help you seize its full potential.
+Contact us or your local KPMG advisor if you would like to know whether a blockchain-powered KYC utility is a viable solution for your organization and how we can help you seize its full potential.